-We asked some questions about planting peanuts and gain some expertise from peanut growers and former and current National Peanut Board members Vic Jordan of Rayville, Louisiana; Gayle White of Frederick, Oklahoma; and John Crumpler II of Suffolk, Virginia.
+We asked some questions about planting peanuts and gain some expertise from peanut growers and former National Peanut Board members Vic Jordan of Rayville, Louisiana; Gayle White of Frederick, Oklahoma; and John Crumpler II of Suffolk, Virginia.

 How do you decide the very best time to plant?
 What are some of the newest technologies that help growers the most?

 Farming in northeast Louisiana, Vic Jordan grows runner-type peanuts and usually plants the last week in April, “as soon as it gets dry.
 I decide exactly when to plant based on the weather at the time,” he said.

 While the textbooks say to plant peanuts in April or May after the last frost, Gayle White has learned, “in farming there is no definitiveness.
 Several things need to fall into place for optimal planting conditions.
 The soil cannot be too firm or too soft and we need the right type of moisture conditions for the best results.”

 White and her husband, Joe D., who grow Virginia-type peanuts, usually expect to plant early in May.
 “A lot of care is taken in preparing the soil for planting.
 We’re doing that by plowing and controlling weeds and enriching the soil.”

 In Virginia, John Crumpler said “the ground needs to warm up to around 60 degrees at night and more than 65 degrees during the day.”
 He usually plants Virginia-type peanuts around the middle of May.
 “I look for a five to seven day window of sunshine and try not to plant in wet soil,” he said.